-The Sliver Squill is highly toxic to pets.
+The Silver Squill is highly toxic to pets.
 Since it seems somewhat grass-like, cats might try to consume it.

-The plant includes toxins which might lead to renal failure, which may prove fatal for cats.
+The plant includes toxins that might lead to renal failure, which may prove fatal for cats.

 Therefore, grow the silver squill plant in a hanging container where your pets are unable to reach it or in a room where your pets are not allowed.